 Rett Syndrome has already been reversed in the lab, but before it can be replicated in people, researchers need to be sure that therapies are safe and effective.
 Too much MeCP2 protein can be as bad as too little; the level needs to be ‘just right.’
-For many years Reverse Rett has funded work of the Gene Therapy Consortium at RSRT which led directly to the development of three commercial gene therapy products projected to launch human clinical trials for Rett Syndrome in late 2021.
+For many years Reverse Rett has funded work of the Gene Therapy Consortium at RSRT which led directly to the development of a number of commercial gene therapy products projected to launch human clinical trials between 2022-2024.